Plan B Expat

 Step 5: Submit application

 Your application is submitted to Migraciones.
-You declare your profession as "Jubilado" and submit your pension certificate as proof of solvency.
+You declare your profession as "Jubilado" and submit your pension certificate.

 Step 6: Receive temporary residency

-Processing takes 4-8 weeks.
+Processing takes 4 to 8 weeks.
 Upon approval, you receive your temporary residency card valid for 2 years.

 Before your temporary card expires, apply to convert to permanent residency.
+At this stage your Jubilado solvency profile is formally evaluated.
 You will need updated pension documentation showing your income is still active.

 Tax Benefits for Retirees